 6. Iceland

 Of course, the water is near-freezing, and excellent buoyancy is essential on these protected sites.
-For that reason, divers must be 17yrs+ and hold a minimum of Advanced Open Water Diver with drysuit experience.
+For that reason, divers must be 17 years old or older and hold a minimum of Advanced Open Water Diver certification with drysuit experience.
 Remember that daylight periods are shorter in winter, but this means more chances of witnessing another of Iceland’s treasures: the northern lights.

 7. Pacific Coast of Mexico